Skip to content

 Tool Length Probe

-A Tool Length Probe measures the length of your tooling, allowing you to use tool offsets when changing tools.
+A Tool Length Probe measures the length of your tool, allowing you to use tool offsets when changing tools.
 To set up a Tool Length Probe:

 • Set the location of the Tool Length Probe relative to the machine origin in Position X and Position Y.